-Tom Bruce, President
+Tom Bruce, Vice President

 He is the owner and manager of 75 Stutson Street LLC, a multi-purpose venue specializing in musical performances and music education.
 Music has always been a part of Tom’s life, attending college as a music major, and he still performs as a professional trumpeter today.
 He also worked in the electrical/lighting industry for many years.